 The second hotel in Universal/Loews “prime value” category opened in 2018.
 Universal’s Aventura Hotel is the smallest of all the current onsite hotels and is billed as having a “simplified style.”
 The shining tower is meant to be sleek, modern, and stylish, and is a little light on theming.
 One advantage of Universal’s Aventura Hotel’s compact, high-rise design means no long hallways to navigate—a particular plus for those with mobility issues.
 Aventura offers a smaller pool and splash zone for kids, but nowhere near the massive pools of Universal’s other “prime value” hotel, Cabana Bay Beach Resort.
 One of the best features is Bar 17 Bistro located on the top (17th) floor of the hotel, with commanding views of Volcano Bay and Orlando.
 There is also a food court-style Urban Pantry restaurant and Starbucks on the lobby level.
 Universal’s Aventura Hotel is a quick five-minute walk to Volcano Bay, and families can walk or hop on the Sapphire Falls water taxi to the other theme parks.

-Universal’s Endless Summer Resort will be the first of a new value level resort with standard rooms starting as low as $85 per night and two-bedroom family suites for $131.
-Surfside Inn and Suites is Phase 1 of the project and opens June 27, 2019, followed by Phase 2, Dockside Inn and Suites, opening in March 2020.
+Universal’s Endless Summer Resort is the first of a new value level resort with standard rooms starting as low as $85 per night and two-bedroom family suites for $131.
+Surfside Inn and Suites is actually Phase 1 of the new resort; Phase 2, Dockside Inn and Suites, was scheduled to open March 17, 2020, but will open on a yet-to-be determined date due to the COVID-19 pandemic.
 Universal’s Endless Summer Resort is located on the other side of Interstate 4, across from the theme parks.
-While there isn’t a water taxi option, a shuttle bus will take families to the hub at Universal CityWalk for access to Universal Studios Florida and Universal’s Islands of Adventure.
-An additional dedicated bus route will connect these value hotels to Universal’s Volcano Bay water park.
-Surf-inspired rooms will have a beach vibe, and the resort will feature three pools, poolside bars, two food courts, coffee bars and fitness centers.
+While there isn’t a water taxi option, a shuttle bus takes families to the hub at Universal CityWalk for access to Universal Studios Florida and Universal’s Islands of Adventure.
+An additional dedicated bus route connects this value hotel to Universal’s Volcano Bay water park.
+Surf-inspired rooms have a beach vibe, and the resort features three pools, poolside bars, two food courts, coffee bars and fitness centers.

 Dave Parfitt lives in Rochester, New York, with his wife and two daughters.
 A runner with a PhD in neuroscience, he lived in numerous Northeastern and Midwestern U.S. cities before taking a college job in the Finger Lakes.
 He’s traveled worldwide, but a Walt Disney World trip with two budding princesses is the trip that elicited the family travel wanderlust.
 He shares his vacation tips and tricks on AdventuresbyDaddy.com.